Amanda Bynes: Personal life

 In 2007, Bynes described herself as Jewish and said: "As far as religion, I was raised both.
 I learned about both [Judaism and Catholicism].
-My parents said it was up to me to decide [which faith to adhere to] when I grew up.
+My parents said it was up to me to decide when I grew up.
 I'm sort of a spiritual person anyway.
-I haven't decided yet [on a religion].
+I haven't decided yet.
 I don't know yet exactly what I believe."

-In 2008, Bynes briefly dated Seth MacFarlane after voicing a character in an episode of MacFarlane's show Family Guy.
+In 2008, Bynes briefly dated Seth MacFarlane after voicing a character in the episode "Long John Peter" of MacFarlane's show Family Guy.